openshift/ci-tools/ONBOARD.md

 Two test targets in the previous example assume their `make` targets take care of full build from source till the actual test.
-This is often the case, but it is ineffient because each test target performs the build separately.
+This is often the case, but it is inefficient because each test target performs the build separately.
 CI operator can create `bin` and `test-bin` targets for the test targets to share by providing `binary_build_commands` and `test_binary_build_commands` respectively.
 Note that ci-operator allows separate `bin` and `test-bin`